HBS-Urosystem/urosystem.kit2/cms/blocks/urodapter/details.en.md

 folder: urodapter
 fallback: ""
 components:
-  - type: grid
-    slide: false
-    components:
   - type: images
     subhead: UroDapter® can be attached directly to the syringe so that any solution can be instilled with it into the bladder.
     shape: default
     images:
       - alt: UroDapter® – Urological Syringe Adapter and its parts
         src: /uploads/urodapter_illustration.png
         text: UroDapter® – Urological Syringe Adapter and its parts
   - type: article
     subhead: "Strong legal background"
     text: >-
       * It has got the necessary European CE certificate, it is registered by the USA Food and Drug Administration (FDA), and has strong IP protection in many countries.

       * ​UroDapter®'s patent is pending.

       * PCT international patent application number: PCT/HU2016/000063
   - type: grid
     slide: false
     title: UroDapter® presentation videos